-We’ve talked about Millennials and the Baby Boomers, but what about the near-forgotten Gen X?
+We’ve talked about Millennials in the workplace and the Baby Boomers, but what about the near-forgotten Gen X?
 These employees have much to give in terms of experience and industry knowledge.
 The fact that those between the ages of 40 and 49 have the lowest levels of engagement is disconcerting because they are the next (if not current) organizational leaders.
+In fact, 55% of startup founders are Gen Xers.
 As the current leadership of your company, it’s your responsibility to not only understand why they are disengaged but also how to fix the problem.

 Micromanaging is a Macro No-No

 The first way to remotivate Gen X is to give them a degree of autonomy; quit leaning over their shoulders and breathing down their necks.
 Gen X employees don’t need approval with every project or every minute task.
 In fact, doing so will quickly instigate the disengagement of this workforce generation.
 They need the time and the space to get projects and assignments done on their own time in their own way.
 While Millennials are more interested in having quarterly reviews, 44% of Gen X is fine with the standard annual review process.

 Because they are between the traditional learning preferences of the Baby Boomers and the tech-centered learning style of the Millennials, they are capable of gleaning information from both styles.
 As an added bonus, when you manage to remotivate them, Gen Xers are poised to be the perfect go-between for your workers in older and younger generations.

 While they don’t appreciate micromanaging tendencies, Gen X employees still need and value open communication.
 If you don’t currently have a culture of open communication in your workplace, here are a few tips to get your team started: